wilfredinni/pysheetComments/unpublished/poetry_vscode/projects_poetry_vscode.md

 #### [tool.poetry.dependencies]

 First is the Python version we used to create the package.
 Basically, this says that our project will be compatible with Python 3.7 and up.
-From now on, every package we install that is mean to be used in production will be listed in here.
+And from now on, every package we install that is meant to be used in production will be listed here.

 #### [tool.poetry.dev-dependencies]

 Every package added in here will be used only in development, this means that they will be not included when we publish our package.
-Also, By default Poetry includes *Pytest*, so we will use it to test our project.
+Also, By default Poetry includes [pytest](https://docs.pytest.org/en/latest/), so we will use it to test our project.

+### Poetry Install

-Now, let's create our Virtual Environment and install `pytest` along with it:
+Now, let's create our Virtual Environment and add `pytest` to it with the `poetry install` command:

 ```
 poetry install